Support union recovery in high-dimensional multivariate regression: Proof of Theorem Proof of Theorem 1

 \subsection{High-level proof outline}

-At a high level, the proof is based on the notion of a \emph{primal-dual witness}: we construct a primal matrix $\Primmat$ along with a dual matrix $\Dualmat$ such that: \begin{enumerate} \item[(a)] the pair $(\Primmat, \Dualmat)$ together satisfy the Karush-Kuhn-Tucker (KKT) conditions associated with the second-order cone program~\eqref{EqnBlockRegProb}, and \item[(b)] this solution certifies that the SOCP recovers the union of supports $\Sset$. \end{enumerate} For general high-dimensional problems (with $\pdim \gg \numobs$), the SOCP~\eqref{EqnBlockRegProb} need not have a unique solution; however, a consequence of our theory is that the constructed solution $\Primmat$ is the unique optimal solution under the conditions of Theorem~\ref{ThmMain}.
+At a high level, the proof is based on the notion of a \textit{primal--dual witness}: we construct a primal matrix $\widehat{B}$ along with a dual matrix $\widehat{\bZ}$ such that: \begin{enumerate}[(a)] \item[(a)] the pair $(\widehat{B}, \widehat{\bZ})$ together satisfy the Karush--Kuhn--Tucker (KKT) conditions associated with the second-order cone program~(\ref{EqnBlockRegProb}), and \item[(b)] this solution certifies that the multivariate group Lasso recovers the union of supports $S$. \end{enumerate} For general high-dimensional problems (with $p\gg n$), the multivariate group Lasso of~(\ref{EqnBlockRegProb}) need not have a unique solution; however, a consequence of our theory is that the constructed solution $\widehat{B}$ is the unique optimal solution under the conditions of Theorem~\ref{ThmMain}.

-We begin by noting that the block-regularized problem~\eqref{EqnBlockRegProb} is convex, and not differentiable for all $\bBnew$.
-In particular, denoting by $\Brow_i$ the $i^{th}$ row of $\bBnew$, the subdifferential of the norm $\ell_1/\ell_2$-block norm over row $i$ takes the form
+We begin by noting that the block-regularized problem~(\ref{EqnBlockRegProb}) is convex, and not differentiable for all $B$.
+In particular, denoting by ${\beta}_i$ the $i$th row of $B$, the subdifferential of the $\ell_1/\ell_2$-block norm over row $i$ takes the form